Quantum circuits for simulating neutrino propagation in matter: Introduction

-With the availability of publicly accessible QPUs and quantum simulators, such as the one provided by IBM \footnote{\url{https://quantum.ibm.com/}, \url{https://qiskit.github.io/qiskit-aer/stubs/qiskit_aer.AerSimulator.html}}, simulating nuclear and particle physics phenomena has generated significant interest \cite{Garcia-Ramos:2023rtd, Roggero:2019myu, singh2022quantum, Chen:2021cyw, Bauer:2022hpo, DiMeglio:2023nsa}.
+With the availability of publicly accessible QPUs and quantum simulators, such as the one provided by IBM \footnote{\url{https://quantum.ibm.com/}, \url{https://qiskit.github.io/qiskit-aer/stubs/qiskit_aer.AerSimulator.html}}, simulating nuclear and particle physics phenomena has generated significant interest \cite{Garcia-Ramos:2023rtd, Roggero:2019myu, singh2025quantum, Chen:2021cyw, Bauer:2022hpo, DiMeglio:2023nsa, Bauer:2023qgm}.
 In the context of neutrinos, several studies have been performed to simulate the neutrino oscillation phenomenon using various hardware platforms and quantum gate implementations \cite{noh2012quantum, Arguelles:2019phs, Jha:2021itm, Nguyen:2022snr, Singh:2024vpu, Rajpoot:2025nzu}.
 For example, in \cite{Arguelles:2019phs}, two and three flavor vacuum neutrino oscillations were simulated using the single and two qubit gates in the Qiskit simulator and the IBM QPU.
 In \cite{Nguyen:2022snr}, the three transmon \cite{Koch:2007hay} levels were used to encode the neutrino flavors, and the oscillations were simulated using qutrit gates.
 In addition to the superconducting qubits, other quantum computing hardware, such as nuclear magnetic resonance (NMR) processor \cite{Singh:2024vpu} and trapped ion technology \cite{noh2012quantum}, have been used to simulate neutrino oscillations.
+In astrophysical environments with high neutrino density, such as core-collapse supernovae, quantum simulation of collective neutrino oscillations \cite{Hall:2021rbv, Yeter-Aydeniz:2021olz, Illa:2022zgu, Amitrano:2022yyn, Siwach:2023wzy, Turro:2024shh, Spagnoli:2025etu} is expected to offer valuable insights into the role of quantum many-body effects in neutrino dynamics.